nejimonraveendran/DotNetCoreDiDemo/README.md

 ![image](https://user-images.githubusercontent.com/68135957/224890402-51939810-2668-42ad-8bb6-4858f0ffeff4.png)

 ## Why Scoping is Important
 It is very important a developer use the correct DI scoping in an application.
 An incorrect use can lead to unexpected application behavior and performance problems.
-For example, if you are using a Singleton class for data access and you are using a variable for holding database results, chances are that one request overwrites the results retrieved by another request leading to presenting incorrect data to the user.
+For example, if you are using a Singleton class for data access and you are using a variable for holding database results, chances are that one request overwrites the results retrieved by another request, leading to presenting incorrect data to the user.